Rayzorblade23/MightyPie/README.md

 # MightyPie - Customizable Pie Menu

 MightyPie started as a Window Switcher for Windows 11, inspired by Blender's pie menus.
-It now offers a few more useful functions.
+It now offers a few more useful functions, like launching programs, media control, minimizing/maximizing windows under the cursor and more.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/rayzorblade23)